 The Threshold Income measure helps to provide certainty for individuals with lower salaries and to ensure this rule does not impact people who have large one-off employer funded pension contributions.

-Where an individual has a ‘Threshold Income’ of £110,000.00 or less the tapered annual allowance will not be applicable and there would be no requirement to calculate ‘Adjusted Income’.
+Where an individual has a ‘Threshold Income’ of £200,000.00 or less Tapered Annual Allowance will not be applicable and there would be no requirement to calculate ‘Adjusted Income’.

 Threshold Income is broadly defined as ‘an individual’s net income for the year’.
 This will include all taxable income which is made up (but not exclusively) of; income from employment (including any benefits); profits from self-employment; taxable social security benefits; pensions (including the State Pension); and savings, dividend and rental income.